Research Methodology

 SMELL TESTS

-- The University of Pennsylvania Smell Identification Test (UPSIT).
-This test consists of a booklet with 40 scratch and sniff strips.
+The University of Pennsylvania Smell Identification Test (UPSIT) consists of a booklet with 40 scratch-and-sniff strips.
 The person being tested scratches each strip one at a time to release the scent.
 A potential participant can smell and select one out of four choices listed next to the strip.
-The total score is the number of odors correctly identified.
-The score is then compared against reference data to determine olfactory function.
+The total score is the number of odours correctly named.
+The score is then compared against reference data to assess olfactory function.
+These scratch and sniff tests are very convenient as it can be sent to the participants house by mail.

-In order to test smell capability of children there is an adjusted smell test for kids.
-This test contains smells that are child-friendly, such as bubble gum, strawberry, chocolate and banana.
-Different references values exist depending on the age and the developmental stage of the child.
+Age-adjusted smell tests exist to test smell capability in children.
+These tests hold smells that are child-friendly and commonly present in their environment, such as bubble gum, strawberry, chocolate, and banana.
+Different reference values exist depending on the age and the developmental stage of the child.

-Smell tests can also be used to identify early indicators of different diseases, for example Parkinson’s or Alzheimer’s disease.
-Sometimes, self-reported loss of of smell can also be used as an indicator for disease, for example in COVID-19.
+Smell tests can also be used to find early indicators of disease, for example, Parkinson’s and Alzheimer’s disease.
+Sometimes, self-reported loss of smell can also be used as an indicator for disease, for example in COVID-19 cases.

 - Parma, V., & Boesveldt, S. (2021).
 Measurement of olfaction: screening and assessment.
 Sensory Science and Chronic Diseases: Clinical Implications and Disease Management, 45-63. ↵